atheerabdullah/daycare/README.md

 #  you can find our figma here :
 https://www.figma.com/file/Sq8CEhS7srGeZAmdHAj15z/%D8%A7%D8%B7%D9%85%D8%A6%D9%86%D9%8A?type=design&node-id=0%3A1&t=6avQ36V1gK22JW5S-1
-# you can find our postman Collectuon her
+# you can find our postman collection her :

 thanks for all
 rawan and atheer